Cancer Surgery at Rex Cancer Center in Raleigh

 Rex Cancer Center's surgical oncology program is led by medical director Yale D. Podnos, M.D., M.P.H., F.A.C.S., the only fellowship trained surgical oncologist in Wake County specializing in cutaneous, gastrointestinal and hepatopancreatic oncology.
 Dr. Podnos leads a team of surgeons specializing in surgical oncology, including several from Rex Surgical Specialists, as well as a surgical oncology clinic located in the Rex Cancer Specialty Center.
 The surgical oncology clinic gives Dr. Podnos and Dr. Eddleman's patients the convenience of meeting with their surgeon in the same location as where they receive their cancer treatment.

 In addition, Rex Thoracic Specialists, located in the Rex Medical Office Building, offers expert care and convenience for lung and thoracic cancer patients.
-Led by thoracic surgeon Alden M. Parsons, M.D. and in partnership with Richard M. Gillespie, M.D., lung cancer patients are treated by a comprehensive team that includes these specialized surgeons, pulmonologists with Rex Pulmonary Specialists, radiologists and oncologists.
+Led by thoracic surgeons Alden M. Parsons, M.D. and Richard M. Gillespie, M.D., lung cancer patients are treated by a comprehensive team that includes these specialized surgeons, pulmonologists with Rex Pulmonary Specialists, radiologists and oncologists.